mstable/MIPs/MIPS/mip-8.md

 - Private Balancer pool, with the protocol as the only valid liquidity provider.
 Its utility will be voted on in future governance polls.
 - MTA/ETH/mUSD/mBTC, initially at a 50/10/20/20 and sliding to 78/20/1/1 over time as the pool matures.
 Feedback is sought on the ideal ratio to maintain longer term.
-- Fees generated from mStable's platform will be deposited directly to the pool.
+- A percentage of revenue generated **across all mAssets** on the mStable protocol will be deposited directly to the pool.
 - Pool swap fee - 5%, sliding to 2% as the pool matures
 - As mAssets build up in the pool, it will effectively buy MTA to return it back to the correct MTA/ETH composition.

-This pool is proposed, created and would be maintained by by the mStable protocolDAO and its signers.
+This pool would be created and maintained by by the mStable protocolDAO and its signers.
 Consequently, the mStable Genesis team will not have control over how this buyback-and-make strategy is implemented or improved upon over time.
 Any significant changes here could be proposed and voted on by Meta Governors and ratified by the mStable protocolDAO.

 ## Motivation